arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ```
 ![Git-repo initialization](assets/repo_init.png)

-Then pull the needed files:
+Then pull the needed files with:
 ```
 repo sync
 ```
 ![Git-repo pulling all the repositories](assets/repo_sync.png)

-After completion:
+After completion it should look like the following image:

 ![Git-repo finished sync](assets/repo_sync_finished.png)